Beastwick18/kitty-background-manager/README.md

 This program uses [typer](https://github.com/tiangolo/typer) for handling the cli portion of the app and [pixcat](https://github.com/mirukana/pixcat) for displaying image previews in the terminal

+## Post-installation instructions
+After installing, there are some steps you should take to get the program working as intended:
+1. Run `kittybg init` to create the config file and enabled, disabled, and current folders
+2. Configure your `config.json` file to your liking
+    - Feel free to mess around with how the program will edit the images once added by changing the `brightness`, `contrast`, and other properties
+4. Configure your `kitty.conf` so that the `background_image` properties value is set to the same value as the `current_image` property in your `config.json` file
+5. Go ahead and add your backgrounds to the enabled folder.
+You can either manually add them, or use `kittybg add` to add them.
+6. That's it!
+Everything should now be working.
+If you run a command like `kittybg set [BG]` or `kittybg random`, you should see a different background once you restart your terminal.

 ## Running the program
 Once the program is installed, you can run it by calling the `kittybg` command from your terminal